kingjbradz/JordanBradley_T1A3/README.md

 #####***Edit section***

 **6a)**
-If the user types in 'edit' in the options menu, the contents of the 'chore types' CSV are displayed, asking the user what specific item they'd like to edit.
+If the user selects 'edit' in the options menu, the contents of the 'chore types' CSV are displayed, asking the user what specific item they'd like to edit.

 **6b)**
 The user then inputs the name of the chore type they'd like to edit.